Engine braking: Two-stroke engines

+Electric motors

+In electric and hybrid vehicles, electric motors provide the drivetrain resistance, recharging the onboard battery using energy recovered from the vehicle's kinetic motion which would otherwise have been wasted.
+In hybrid vehicles, the engine runs on electric power to dissipate excess energy when the battery has been fully recharged.

 Applications

 As soon as the accelerator is released enough to slow the engine, engine braking comes into effect as long as the wheels remain connected via the transmission to the engine.
 A slipping or disengaged clutch, or a torque converter, would disengage the wheels or absorb braking energy.
 The braking force varies depending on the engine, and the gear the transmission is in.
 The lower the gear, the higher the braking effect due to higher rpm and the torque transferred through the transmission (higher torque is delivered from the engine in lower gears).

 Engine braking avoids wear on brakes, and can help a driver maintain control of the vehicle.
 Active use of engine braking by shifting into a lower gear can help control speed while driving down very steep and long slopes, saving the brakes from overheating or excessive wear.
 If it is applied before the brakes have been used, it can leave the brakes available to make emergency stops.
 The desired speed is maintained by using engine braking to counteract gravitational acceleration.
 Potential transmission wear caused by engine braking can be mitigated by certain techniques.
 Slipping the clutch to complete a downshift wears the clutch plate as it slows the vehicle, doing the job of the brake pads or shoes.
 A well-executed rev-match in the same setting minimizes stresses on transmission components, so engine braking does the work of slowing the vehicle.

 Improper engine braking technique can cause the wheels to skid (also called shift-locking), especially on slippery surfaces, as a result of too much deceleration.
 As in a skid caused by overbraking, the vehicle will not regain traction until the wheels are allowed to turn more quickly.
 If the driver reduces engine braking by shifting back up, or disengaging the clutch on a manual transmission, traction can be regained.

 In hybrid electric vehicles, like the Toyota Prius, engine braking is simulated by the computer software to match the feel of a traditional automatic transmission.
 For long downhill runs, the "B" mode acts like a lower gear, using the higher RPM of the internal combustion engine to waste energy, preventing the battery from being overcharged.
 Almost all electric and hybrid vehicles are able to convert kinetic motion into electricity, i.e. regenerative brakes, but since the internal combustion engine is not used to slow the vehicle when using regenerative braking, it is not the same as engine braking.